openvinotoolkit/openvino/src/plugins/intel_cpu/src/docs/convPostOps.md

 |FQ                                     |on All ISAs                               |not supported on brgconv_amx and brgconv_avx512_core
 |dw conv                                |only on avx2 ISA && not support avx512    |only supported on avx2 conv kernel

-**dwconv would not be fused on CPU above avx2.
+**dwconv is not fused on CPU above avx2.
 So no need to consider.**

 **depthwise/FQ post-ops may be implemented with onednn binary post-ops in brgconv(brgconv avx512 core and brgconv amx) kernels.
 Disable brgconv on avx512 core cpu when having depthwise/FQ post-ops**

 # Legacy per-channel input zero point in OpenVINO

 OpenVINO legacy input zero point can support per-channel input tensor zero point.
-The pre-calculated output compensation would be passed into ondnn forked kernel.
+The pre-calculated output compensation will be passed into onednn forked kernel.

 |Legacy input zero point                  |Fused into conv                 |kernel support list in forked onednn 2.6
 --- | --- | ---|
 |**Per-channel input zero point**             |on all platform                   |not supported on jit amx kernel, brgconv_amx , brgconv_avx512_vnni

 Fused legacy per-channel input zero point can not be supported on amx cpu platforms and will fall back on vnni.
-The perf would greatly lower than amx.
+The perf will be greatly lower than amx.
 The stock onednn supports the per-tensor zero points. **Only on AMX/VNNI platform, per-tensor zero point is fused into conv**

 # App can enforce BRGCONV kernel
-On AMX platform, even conv fuses binary post-ops, conv node would try using brgconv no matter whether app enforces brgconv.
+On AMX platform, even if conv fuses binary post-ops, the conv node will try to use brgconv no matter whether app enforces brgconv.

-On AVX-512 platform, when conv fuses binary post-ops,conv node would try using brgconv only when app enforce via rtinfo.
+On AVX-512 platform, when conv fuses binary post-ops, the conv node will try to use brgconv only when the app enforce it via rtinfo.
 # post-ops attribute in conv

 ## on avx512-core AMX platform: